haskell/cabal/doc/setup-commands.rst

 only the named benchmarks, otherwise, Cabal will run all benchmarks in the package.

-.. option:: --benchmark-options=options
+.. option:: --benchmark-options=TEMPLATES

     Give extra options to the benchmark executables.

-.. option:: --benchmark-option=option
+.. option:: --benchmark-option=TEMPLATE

     Give an extra option to the benchmark executables.
 There is no need to quote options containing spaces because a single option is assumed,